Life and Food

 Photo by Zen Chung

-In Pakistan, our lives changed overnight.
-Suddenly, we had a cook and a gardener living in the apartment attached to our bungalow, just like everyone else at Tarbela.
-Mohammed, our cook, and Sadik, the gardener, became fixtures in our daily lives.
-I enjoyed having someone else make my bed, but Mom quickly put a stop to it, insisting I’d never learn responsibility.
+In Tarbela, Pakistan, our lives changed overnight.
+Suddenly, we had a cook and a gardener living in a one-room apartment attached to our company bungalow.
+Mohammed and Sadik became fixtures in our daily lives.
+To be honest, I liked having someone else make my bed.
+(Mom never approved of my sloppy hospital corners.)
+She quickly put a stop to it, insisting I’d never learn responsibility.
 What bothered her most was their constant presence in her home.
-She’d grumble, “I hate that I can’t walk around my own house in my underwear if I wanted to!”
+She’d grumble, “I hate that I can’t walk around my own house in my underwear!”
+Not that she would.

-Mohammed was used to cooking British-style meals, like runny scrambled eggs that horrified me.
-Patiently, Mom taught him her recipes and how to cook for my brother and me.
-As a result, everything was made from scratch, a shock after a childhood of processed foods.
-Even the fried chicken was fresh, slaughtered outside the back door.
-And the homemade peanut butter cookies he perfected were always waiting for me after school.
+Mohammed was in his sixties, with an enormous red mustache and a sheen on his head.
+He was accustomed to British-style cooking, such as runny British scrambled eggs, which horrified me.
+Patiently, Mom introduced her recipes and showed him how to cook for my brother and me.
+As a result, everything we ate was made from scratch, a shock after a childhood of ultra-processed foods.
+Even the chicken was fresh, slaughtered outside the back door, dipped in cornflakes, and fried.
+And the homemade peanut butter cookies Mohammed perfected were always waiting for me after school.

-Despite the dietary changes, we adapted.
-Breakfast became cinnamon-sugar toast with fresh-squeezed blood orange juice.
-Lunch was natural peanut butter and apple jelly on commissary bread, homemade applesauce, an oatmeal cookie, and orange Fanta.
-At dinner, only two places were set for my brother and me at the sprawling table.
-Mohammed served water buffalo patties with oven-baked potato wedges, steamed peas, and powdered milk, disguised with chocolate sauce.
+Despite the radical dietary changes, I adapted well.
+Breakfast was American scrambled eggs, bacon, and buttered toast with fresh-squeezed blood orange juice.
+It was quite a change from Fruit Loops.
+Lunch was natural peanut butter and apple jelly on commissary bread, homemade applesauce, an oatmeal cookie, and an orange Fanta from the school canteen.
+At dinner, Mohammed set two places for my brother and me at the sprawling dining room table.
+He served water buffalo patties with oven-baked potato wedges, steamed fresh peas, and powdered milk, disguised with chocolate sauce.

-When I left for boarding school in Murree, the servants had less to do.
-Mom used the opportunity to reclaim her household and privacy, locking them out except for cleaning and ironing, which she always hated.
-She became known as the rogue American memsahib in whispers.
-At boarding school, our meals were fresh and sometimes strange, but I survived.
-Mom kept me supplied with jars of peanut butter and calcium pills just in case.
-Looking back, it’s no wonder the kids were skinny.
+When my brother and I left for boarding school in Murree, Mohammed and Sadik had less to do.
+Mom used the opportunity to reclaim her household and privacy by locking them out for most of the day, except for cleaning and ironing, which she always hated.
+She became known in whispers as the rogue American memsahib.

 Previous